puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/linux.md

 Modern versions of RPM use sqlite to store package info.
 However, older versions used the Berkley database.

-For context, Fedora 33 switched over to the sqlite format (released 2020-10-27)\
+For example, Fedora 33 switched over to the sqlite format (released 2020-10-27)\
 Therefore versions older than Fedora 33 would not be supported by this function because they are still using the Berkley database!